ubdsgroup/mlcourse-ub/source/syllabus.rst

 Meeting times and locations
 ----------------------------
-* Mondays, Wednesdays and Fridays, 1.00 PM - 1.50 PM, 20 Knox Hall.
+* _Until March 13th_ - Mondays, Wednesdays and Fridays, 1.00 PM - 1.50 PM, 20 Knox Hall.
+* From March 23rd - **The lecture will be delivered as recorded videos available on UBLearns, due to the COVID-19 induced transition to online classes.**

 +-----------+-------------------------------+---------------------------------------+
 | Who?      | When?                         | Where?                                |